open-component-model/ocm-spec/doc/scenarios/getting-started/README.md

 of download handlers.
 If a download handler is available for the combination of artifact type and blob media type used to store the blob in the OCM repository it will convert the native blob format into a format suitable to the content technology:
+To use a format more suitable for the content technology, enable the usage of download handlers.

+If a download handler is available for the artifact type and the blob media type used to store the blob in the OCM repository, it will convert the blob format into a more suitable format:

 ```shell